Skip to content

 node tests/axioms.test.ts

-Expected: all axioms pass with expected == returned proofs.
+Expected: All axioms pass with expected === returned proofs.